 Adopted by APTA's House of Delegates (House) in 2013, APTA's Vision Statement for the Physical Therapy Profession is supported by Guiding Principles to Achieve the Vision, which demonstrate how the profession and society will look when the vision is achieved.
-APTA's strategic plan helps the association work toward this vision.
+APTA's mission statement is aligned with the vision, and the strategic plan helps the association work toward the vision.

 Vision Statement for the Physical Therapy Profession